nodejs/package-maintenance/README.md

 To join on slack you have to [send a request](http://www.nodeslackers.com/) and wait to be accepted: it is a manual workflow, so it could take some days (we are working to help improve this).

+## Pull Request Merging Policy

+The package maintenance team policy on PR closure is for there to be
+- At least 4 approvals
+- No blocking reviews
+- 7 day period from the 4th approval to merging

+All PRs shall follow the [contributions policy](CONTRIBUTING.md)

 ## Current Project Team Members

 [See the list of Members](./MEMBERS.md)